 Thanksgiving Movie Recommendations for Dysfunctional Families

-Thanksgiving is just a week away!
+Thanksgiving is just two days away!
 It’s the day we stuff our faces with heaps of carbs, starch and cholesterol while attempting to be civil with psychotic relatives whom under normal circumstances would never be allowed to set foot in our homes.
 If any one holiday puts the D in dysfunctional it would be Turkey Day.
 So, when you’re finished contributing to the ever-growing obesity statistics, kick back on the sofa and watch one of these ten movies that presents dysfunctional families in all their glory.
 They’re not really Thanksgiving movies, but they’ll make you feel a bit better about your own family at the end of a long day.

 - 10. The Ref

 Denis Leary's cat burglar Gus picked the wrong couple to kidnap on Christmas eve.
 Evading the police is the least of his problems, because the Chasseur clan is severely fu*ked in the head.
 A stint in prison would feel like a vacation after enduring the constant bickering between Caroline and Lloyd.
 Toss in a henpecked brother, loudmouth sister-in-law, two bored kids and a shrew of a mother and what you have is a holiday you can can slit your wrists to.

 - 9. The Celebration

 What do you get when a large family gathers at a remote country hotel to celebrate the patriarch's 60th birthday?
 Suicide, racism, and accusations of childhood sexual abuse, that's what.
 Those horrifying family skeletons have a way of putting a damper on the fun and frivolity.
 Oh well, it's nothing copious amounts of alcohol and years of therapy can't fix.